Green Line (VTA)

 The Green Line is a light rail line in Santa Clara County, California, and part of the Santa Clara Valley Transportation Authority (VTA) light rail system.
 It serves 26 stations in the cities of Santa Clara, San Jose, and Campbell, traveling between Old Ironsides and Winchester stations.
-The line connects Levi's Stadium, San Jose International Airport (via a bus connection), Downtown San Jose, San Jose State University, SAP Center, and Diridon station.
+The line connects Levi's Stadium, San Jose International Airport (via a bus connection), Downtown San Jose, San Jose State University, SAP Center, Diridon station, and Downtown Campbell.
 It runs for 20 hours per day on weekdays, with headways of 15 minutes for most of the day.
 On weekends, train run at 20 minute headways for most of the day.
 After around 8pm on weekdays and weekends trains run at 30 minute headways.

 Route description

-The Green Line starts from the Old Ironsides station in Santa Clara, where it shares service with the Orange Line.
-Traveling eastwards on Tasman Drive, the Green Line passes Levi's Stadium and the future Related Santa Clara mega-development.
-At First Street, it turns south and shares tracks with the Blue Line to downtown San Jose.
-After the Convention Center stop, it leaves the shared portion of the tracks and heads southwest to the Winchester station in southern Campbell, with a stop at Caltrain and Amtrak's Diridon Station.
+From south to north, the Green Line starts at Winchester station in Campbell and heads northeast towards downtown San Jose, paralleling the Union Pacific Permanente branch.
+The Green Line then curves north to serve San Jose Diridon station, then a brief tunnel and sharp turn to the east to serve San Fernando station.
+After a couple more sharp turns, the Green line joins the Blue Line to serve Convention Center station.
+The two lines then head through Downtown and North San Jose via 1st Street until the Green Line separates from the Blue Line at Tasman station and joins the Orange Line heading west, passing Levi's Stadium and the future Related Santa Clara mega-development to its terminus at Old Ironsides station in Santa Clara.
 The whole route takes approximately one hour.